 - Start an exercise program with your doctor’s guidance.

-If you gain or lose a considerable amount of weight after starting Celexa, talk to your doctor to discuss what may have caused it.
-A gain of 10 percent or more of your body weight could be a concern, especially if it occurs over just a few weeks.
+If you gain or lose a considerable amount of weight after starting Celexa, talk to your doctor to discuss what may have caused the change.
+A gain of 10 percent or more of your body weight could be cause for concern, especially if it occurs over just a few weeks.

-If your doctor thinks the weight gain is related to your Celexa use, ask if lowering your dosage or trying a different antidepressant could help.
+If your doctor thinks the weight gain is related to your use of Celexa, ask if lowering your dosage or trying a different antidepressant could help.